Advertisement

 HIV is treated with anti-retroviral therapy (ART).
 These are medications that stop the virus from replicating and reduce the amount of virus in the body.
 The amount of virus in the body is called the viral load.

-The goal of treatment with ART is to achieve viral suppression (low amounts of HIV virus in the blood) or an undetectable viral load (the viral load is so low that it cannot be detected by standard blood tests).
+The goal of treatment with ART is to achieve viral suppression (low amounts of HIV virus in the blood) or an undetectable viral load (a viral load so low it cannot be detected by standard blood tests).

 Achieving either goal does not mean that HIV is cured.
 Continuous treatment with ART is required for the immune system to remain healthy and perform its normal functions—like protecting the body from opportunistic infections and healing wounds.

 Different ARTs work in different ways.
-Typically, a person will take a combination of different ARTs (called a regimen).
+A person may take oral medications, or they may visit a healthcare provider regularly for injections.
+If a person takes oral medications, they will typically take a combination of different ARTs (called a regimen).
 The idea is to attack the virus at different points in its lifecycle.
-There are dozens of ARTs available, and your healthcare providers will select a regimen based on recommended guidelines and your individual needs.
+There are dozens of medications available, and your healthcare providers will select a regimen based on recommended guidelines and your individual needs.

-Because HIV is a different experience for every person, it’s important to work with healthcare providers that you trust.
-A healthcare team for HIV typically includes an infectious disease specialist, who in many cases will also act as a primary care provider, though the specific providers a person will work with will depend on factors like what resources and providers are available where they live.
+Because HIV is a different experience for every person, it’s important to work with healthcare providers you trust.
+A healthcare team for HIV typically includes an infectious disease specialist, who in many cases will also act as a primary care provider.
+The specific providers a person will work with will depend on factors like what resources and providers are available where they live.

 What to discuss with your healthcare providers

 Stopping treatment, pausing treatment, or even taking medications inconsistently can cause the virus to become resistant to treatment.
-This makes treatment more difficult in the future, and it also puts a person at greater risk for complications from HIV, including AIDS.
+This makes treatment more difficult in the future.
+It also puts a person at greater risk for complications from HIV, including AIDS.

 Here are a few important topics to cover when you are talking with your healthcare providers as you begin treatment for HIV: